Passenger railroad car

 A passenger railroad car or passenger car (American English), also called a passenger carriage, passenger coach (British English and International Union of Railways), or passenger bogie (Indian English) is a railroad car that is designed to carry passengers, usually giving them space to sit on train seats.
-The term passenger car can also be associated with a sleeping car, a baggage car, a dining car, railway post office and prisoner transport cars.
+The term passenger car can also be associated with a sleeping car, a baggage car, a dining car, railway post office, and prisoner transport cars.

-The first passenger cars were built in the early 1800s with the advent of the first railroads, and were small and little more than converted freight cars.
-Early passenger cars were constructed from wood; in the 1900s construction shifted to steel and later aluminum for improved strength.
-Passenger cars have increased greatly in size from their earliest versions, with modern bi-level passenger cars capable of carrying over 100 passengers.
+The first passenger cars were built in the early 1800s with the advent of railroads, and were small, little more than converted freight cars.
+Early passenger cars were constructed from wood; in the 1900s, construction shifted to steel and later aluminum for improved strength.
+Passenger cars have grown greatly in size since their earliest versions, with modern bi-level models capable of carrying over 100 passengers.
 Amenities for passengers have also improved over time, with developments such as lighting, heating, and air conditioning added for improved passenger comfort.
-In some systems a choice is given between first- and second-class carriages, with a premium being paid for the former.
+In some systems, a choice is offered between first- and second-class carriages, with a premium for the former.

-In some countries, such as the UK, coaching stock that is designed, converted or adapted to not carry passengers, is referred to as "NPCS" (non-passenger coaching stock); similarly, in the US, some maintenance (engineering) stock can be known as "MOW" (maintenance of way).
+In some countries, such as the UK, coaching stock that is designed, converted, or adapted not to carry passengers is referred to as "NPCS" (non-passenger coaching stock); similarly, in the US, some maintenance (engineering) stock can be known as "MOW" (maintenance of way).